priyankkumar218/AutomationFrameworkSelenium/README.md

 # About Framework

-This framework designed for web automation using Selenium
+This framework is designed for web automation using Selenium and runs locally as well as on browserstack

 ## Preconditions